-The Robin Li and Melissa Ma Science Library provides reserve services for the Departments of Biology, Chemistry, Chemical Engineering, Mathematics, and Statistics.
+The Robin Li and Melissa Ma Science Library provides reserve services for the departments of Biology, Chemistry, Chemical Engineering, Mathematics, Statistics, and Physics.
 We also maintain course guides about library resources for selected classes.

 You can request course reserve books at the Science Library circulation desk.

 - Online: Search the course reserves catalog by course number or instructor.

 - At the Science Library: Check the reserve binder located at the circulation desk.
 Courses are listed by course number, and reserve items for each course are listed by the author’s last name.
 Reserves include both print and e-reserves.